Giftbit/currencyapi/docs/quickstart/promotions.md

 }
 ```

-Now that the Promotion is attached to the Account, its value will be added to the Account's available credit and will be automatically used for a transaction with a `cart.total` that is over $300.
+Now that the Promotion is attached to the Account, its value will be added to the Account's available credit and will be automatically used for a transaction with a `cart.total` >= $300.

 If you want to check to make sure that the Promotion was properly attached, you can simulate a qualifying transaction:
 ```